 The team interprets your medical information and predicts how long your condition is likely to last.

 In some cases, the SSA will request additional documents to process your disability claim.
-Having the right tools in advance can help you get the benefits you need to pay for missed work and medical expenses.
+Providing everything you need in advance may help shorten the waiting period.

 Disability benefits can help if FM prevents you from working at least one year.
 The average cost for annual fibromyalgia treatment can add up to $5,945 per person.
 This amount may be even more if your health insurance doesn’t cover all your treatments.
 Disability can help with the costs, especially if you are unable to work.